TRUSTED business LitiGATION attorneys

 The Time to Act Is Now

 A business dispute operates like wet cement – the longer you ignore it, the more your options narrow until you are finally stuck in place with nowhere to run.
 Commit to a favorable resolution early while your options are still open.
 Whether you anticipate a looming business dispute or you are already involved in one, we can help you explore your options and take effective action.
-Consult a trusted and respected business litigation lawyer today.
+Consult a dedicated and respected business litigation lawyer today.

 Preserve Your Options through Prompt and Decisive Action

 CKB VIENNA LLP offers a full range of advocacy services which can be tailored to address each client's unique needs.
 The firms’ litigation practice has been successful in achieving results in a wide range of adversary proceedings.
 These results have been achieved in federal and state courts on trial and appellate levels, and through arbitration and other forms of alternative dispute resolution.

-At CKB Vienna, our business litigation lawyers are committed to strategic, aggressive representation of our clients.
+At CKB Vienna, our business litigation attorneys are committed to strategic, aggressive representation of our clients.
 We absolutely will not let anyone take advantage of you.
 We serve clients in San Bernardino County, Los Angeles County, Orange County and Riverside County.
 Telephone us at 909-980-1040 or contact us online to learn how we can best assist you.